hubcity/drawdowncalc/README.md

 * Copy `examples/sample.toml` to a new file
 * Edit with your information.
 Take a close look at sample.toml and dcsingle.toml in the examples directory to see what the program supports.
 * run `fplan NEW.toml`

-## Output

-The output is a table by age with the following columns.
-All numbers in table are in 1000s of dollars.

-* save: amount in taxable brokerage account
-* fsave: amount to pull from savings this year
-* IRA: balance of tax-deferred IRA acount
-* fIRA: amount to pull from IRA this year. (before 59 with penalty)
-* Roth: balance of tax-exempt Roth account
-* fRoth: amount to pull from Roth this year
-* IRA2R: money converted from the IRA to Roth this year
-* rate: US + state tax bracket this year
-* tax: tax spent this year (includes IRA 10% penlty)
-* spend: net amount spent this year (includes income)
-* extra: additional spending this year

 ## Command-line Options